qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   bounded test uses exact counterfactual credit on the unchanged full mixture; a success would specifically diagnose sampling variance, while a failure would implicate the shared neural representation or mixed objective.

+## 2026-08-31 — Exact mixed credit does not escape the nonboundary basin

+- A fresh neural actor received exact probability-weighted rewards for all encoding- time pairs on 256 full-mixture training examples.
+It still converged to low endpoint
+  probability: 0.0069 in held-out DM, below nonendpoint probability 0.0212.
+- The forced endpoint schedule remained substantially better than never in DM, and its mixture-weighted reward was also better than never.
+Thus the failure is not an absent endpoint optimum.
+Removing action-sampling variance was insufficient to reach it from the boundary-neutral initialization.
+- A DM curriculum is now the narrowest justified intervention.
+It changes the order of experience rather than policy inputs or task outcomes: first enter the verified boundary basin using DM, then continue optimization on the unchanged full mixture.
+  Curriculum and from-scratch results will remain separate.